liubaoryol/halo/README.md

 All datasets below will be saved in a `datasets/` folder created inside your current `halo` directory.

-### 🧭 Rescue-World Dataset

-This dataset contains three configurations with `n = 2, 3, 6` medical kits, as described in the paper.
-It can be found [here](https://osf.io/54xah/files/osfstorage)
+🧭 **Rescue-World Dataset**: This dataset contains three configurations with `n = 2, 3, 6` medical kits, as described in the paper.
+It can be found [here](https://osf.io/54xah/files/osfstorage).
 To download them via command line:

 ```bash
 mkdir -p datasets